michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 15. And he said, Call her.
 And when he had called her, she stood in the door.

 16. And he said, About this season, according to the time of life, thou shalt embrace a son.
-And she said, Nay, my lord, thou man of God, do not lie unto thine handmaid.season: Heb. set time
+And she said, Nay, my lord, thou man of God, do not lie unto thine handmaid.

 17. And the woman conceived, and bare a son at that season that Elisha had said unto her, according to the time of life.